AnouchkaDESMETTRE/HydrogenProject/README.md

 **1/ Convection-Diffusion-Reaction Modeling for Hydrogen Gas and Metal-Oxide Solid Density**

-* Physics of the Problem: (Detailed description, see previous version of README).
+* Physics of the Problem: ...

-* Partial Differential Equations (PDEs) to Solve: (Detailed description, see previous version of README).
+* Partial Differential Equations (PDEs) to Solve: ...

 * Boundary and Initial Conditions (Adapted from Darzi et al.):
     * Boundary Conditions:
         * At the tank inlet (x=0): We will simulate a gas concentration condition corresponding to the supply pressure (`Pin`) for absorption and the outlet pressure (`Pout`) for desorption, using a simplified relationship (e.g., ideal gas law or an approximation of the sorption isotherm).
         * At the tank outlet (x=L): Zero flux condition for gas concentration.
         * Initial conditions for the solid (zero concentration for absorption, maximum for desorption) based on Darzi et al.'s indications.
-    * Initial Conditions: (See the corresponding section derived from Darzi et al.'s article).
+    * Initial Conditions: ....

+* Implementation in Julia:
+   *  DifferentialEquations.jl
-* Spatial Discretization by Finite Element Method (FEM): (Detailed description, see previous version of README).
+   * Spatial Discretization by Finite Element Method (FEM)

-* Time-Stepping: (Detailed description, see previous version of README).
+   * Time-Stepping: ...

-* Implementation (Julia, Ferrite, DifferentialEquations.jl): (Detailed description, see previous version of README).

 * Expected Types of Results:
     * Spatiotemporal profiles of hydrogen gas concentration along the tank.